Maybole Baptist Church: Interwar era (1918–1939)

 During and after the Great War, members of Maybole Baptist Church supported a "daughter church" in Girvan, 19 km to the south.
 This emerged from a Girvan prayer group, established in 1907.
 The Girvan Baptist Church opened in 1920, closed in 2001 and was destroyed by fire in 2013.

 The inaugural pastor of Maybole Baptist Church, Thomas Ramsay, was elected President of the Baptist Union of Scotland in 1921.

 Maybole Baptist Church installed electricity within the church building in 1935, which is marked by a memorial plaque.
 The registered congregation numbered 105 in the 1930s, a high point, after which congregations declined, in line with Scotland-wide declines in Baptist congregations.

 Post World War 2 (1945–)

 Up to the 1950s, Maybole Baptist Church admitted 404 people to the Baptist Union, and up to the 1960s, it baptized 288 people.
 Although congregations declined from the 1930s peak some modest increase in attendance at Baptist churches within Scotland happened in the late 20th century.

-Current use

-Maybole Baptist Church remains active in the early twenty-first century.
-Activities include regular Christian services and community use of the church building, registered charity status with the Scottish Council for Voluntary Organisations (number SC021239), participating in Remembrance Sunday services held each 11 November, and participating in the annual gala of the Maybole Council of Churches.